-Holiday rental Sicelle is a nice property that includes WiFi internet and pool.
-Sicelle is a villa / farmhouse / home that has a total of ten independent units.
-The property can accommodate up to 31 people comfortably in 15 bedrooms with 13 bathrooms.
-Sicelle is located 12 km (8 mi) from Castellina In Chianti, Italy and only 15 km (9 mi) from Greve In Chianti in the tourist area "Chianti".
-In nearby towns there are local shops where you can find fresh produce and other items, but if you need a larger shopping center there is one located only 12 km (8 mi) from the property where you can purchase groceries and personal items.
+Conveniently located 12 km (8 mi) from Castellina In Chianti, Italy in the tourist area "Chianti" and only 15 km (9 mi) from Greve In Chianti.
+Sicelle is a lovely property with shared pool and WiFi internet.
+Sicelle is a villa / farmhouse / home that has a total of ten separate apartments.
+The property can sleep up to 31 people comfortably in 15 bedrooms with 13 bathrooms.
+In nearby towns there are local shops where you can find fresh produce and other items.
+If you can't find what you need locally, there is a shopping center located 12 km (8 mi) from the property where you can purchase your food and essentials.

-When you arrive you’ll find a beautiful clean well-maintained property perfect for a splendid vacation in Tuscany.
-Regardless of how you spend your days - visiting museums, sightseeing, shopping or just driving in the countryside, when you arrive home you can relax with your family and friends at the pool for a perfect ending to another day in Tuscany.
-A lot of people traveling with friends prefer a multi-unit holiday rental where they can spend time together in the common areas, like the pool or garden, but still have their own private living quarters with bedroom and bathroom.
+After arriving you will be greeted by the owner or manager where you’ll find a beautiful clean well-maintained property perfect for a relaxing vacation in Tuscany.
+For your pleasure you will find a pool where you can relax while enjoying a nice cold beverage after a busy day of sightseeing.
+Many people traveling with friends prefer a multi-unit holiday home where they can spend time together in the common areas, like the pool or garden, but still have their own private living quarters with bedroom and bathroom.
 In addition, each apartment has its own kitchen with plenty of utensils, tableware and cutlery.

 Visit the Area